omega8cc/boa/docs/SECURITY.md

 # Security Considerations for Node/NPM Access

 Given that `node` can be exploited to bypass Limited Shell and pose a significant security risk to the BOA system, it should not be enabled on any BOA system with multiple `lshell` users.
 Consequently, Node/NPM support is not enabled in BOA by default.
-To enable it, you must create an empty control file `/root/.allow.node.lshell.cnf` to lift the restriction.
+It is enabled when the empty control file `/root/.allow.node.lshell.cnf` exists, or automatically when any Octopus instance on the box is of type PHANTOM, CLUSTER, ULTRA or MONSTER; on every other box `node`, `npm`, `npx` and `scp` are stripped from the limited shell's command lists on every pass.
 In hosted BOA environments, Node/NPM support is available only on dedicated systems such as Phantom and Cluster.

 # BOA System Security Features Explained